joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 :information_source: If you are not already using Lake Formation, but do have resources using the AWS Glue Catalog, please consider impact carefully and permissions will need to be updated.
 These steps should be completed in a non-production/sandbox account.

 By default, AWS Lake Formation uses the IAMAllowedPrincipals group to provide super permissions to users and roles, effectively delegating access control to IAM policies.
 Before we can use AWS Lake Formation to manage access to our data, we need to revoke access provided by the IAMAllowedPrincipals group.
 In this way, IAM policies provide coarse grained permssions, while Lake Formation manages fine grained access control to catalog resources and data.
 1. Navigate to [Lake Formation](https://console.aws.amazon.com/lakeformation/) in the AWS Management console.
+Confirm that you are in the correct Region.
 2. The first time you use AWS Lake Formation, you need to configure an Adminstrator.
 On the "Welcome to Lake Formation" dialog, leave "Add myself" selected and click "Get started".
 ![](/images/lakeformation/welcome.PNG)
 3. Click on "Settings, and uncheck the 2 checkboxes under "Data catalog settings", then click "Save".